snikch/jquery.dirtyforms/README.md

 #### `clearUnload()`

 Detaches the `beforeunload` event from the `window` object.
-This is done when making a continue choice from the dialog.
+This is done when making a proceed choice from the dialog.

 ### Example Usage